vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Ptolemy (150 A.D.), and in the Near East under the Seleucids (300 B.C. to 100 A.D.), penetrated into India, being brought by astronomers belonging to the Saka countries, who later were absorbed into Indian society as Śakadvipi or Scythian Brahmins.
 The borrowings appear to be more from Seleucid Babylon than from the west.
-The knowledge of Graeco Chaldean astronomy was the basis on which the calendar prescribed by the Surya Siddhānta and other Siddhäntas were built up.
+The knowledge of Graeco Chaldean astronomy was the basis on which the calendar prescribed by the Surya Siddhānta and other Siddhāntas were built up.
 It completely replaced the former Vedānga Jyotiṣa calendar and by about 400 A.D, when the Vedānga Jyotiṣa calendar had completely disappeared from all parts of India.

 From 400 A.D. to 1200 A.D., almost the whole of India used calendars based on Siddhanta Jyotiṣa for date-recording.
 All Indian astronomers used the Saka era for purposes of accurate calculations, but its use for date-recording by kings and writers was generally confined to parts of the South.
 In general, the Indian dynasties used eras of their own, or regnal years, though the annual calendar was compiled according to rules laid down either in the Surya Siddhānta, the Arya Siddhānta or the Brahma Siddhānta.
 These did not much differ in essentials.